geekodour/o/content/docs/updates/monthly_notes.md

 -   [Architecture Document Template](https://blog.geekodour.org/posts/arch-template/)

 Overall rating of the month, 6/10.
 I had some pretty terrible experiences that I cannot mention publicly which weighs down the month by a lot.

+### September {#september}

+I am writing the monthly note of September on 17th October.
+Needless to say, the month was pretty fucking hectic for me.
+No journal entry, nothing.

+-   We did some progress on getting AhdultComic to speed.
+The bank really caused so much of issues.
+We formalized many things about it.
+Now we have a better idea about what it is and what we want to do.
+-   Lot of meetings and lot of meetings cancelled and postponed.
+-   Bought saparscribe.today did not have any fucking idea what to do with it.
+-   Bangalore got hit by floods
+-   Cut my own hair by myself for the first time
+-   Days and nights were full of anxiety for unknown reasons but I kept telling myself otherwise
+-   Lots of discord calls with friends
+-   Return of loneliness in life, but said fuck off to it this time
+-   Started an AI art page where we plan to release the threesixfive calendars later on instagram and twitter.
+Also planning of creating a discord server.
+-   Not a lot of progress on betterkeep, but we did make a UX architecture.
+-   Honestly, lot of time wasted in meeting people for the sake of meeting.
+Need to reduce meeting people even if I anyway meet less people
+-   Spent atleast 5 days on the discord server for threesixfive but did not promote it properly yet.
+Feel like lot of effort went into the wrong area here but we'll see.

+Overall rating of the month, 3/10.

+### October {#october}

+-   Started looking out for logistics for threesixfive
+-   Spending a lot of time on instagram to promote threesixfive, absolutely hating it.
+-   My friend came in surprised all of us on his birthday
+-   I finally sorted out my primary and secondary toolchest, big W. It was a lot of manual effort which could not be automated otherwise and long due!